elastic/kibana/rfcs/text/0003_handler_interface.md

    or plugins that extend its handler context, such as the security plugin providing a currentUser function to an HTTP router handler.

-3. Many capabilities in a handler should be "fixed" for the life of that handler's context rather than changing configuration under the hood in mid-execution.
+3. Functionality in a handler should be "fixed" for the life of that handler's context rather than changing configuration under the hood in mid-execution.
 For example, while Elasticsearch clients can technically be replaced throughout the course of the Kibana process, an HTTP route